Google Search Console

 What changes for agency workflows

 The shift is not about replacing analysts or automating strategy.
-It is about removing the manual layer between data and communication—the writing step that sits between understanding something and being able to share it.
+It is about removing the manual layer between data and communication—the writing step that sits between understanding something and being able to share it or publish it to a client-facing view.

 Monday morning account review